roman-milk/roman-milk.github.io/lilac-hot-18-horny-relentless.md

+===

- ****** Lilac's 18yo Friend: Vivian Swings ****** byNonStopFunGuy© Right next to me, the brunette was blushing badly, her brown eyes flirtatiously glancing at all of the adults arrayed around her in the pool, knowing we were thinking very perverted thoughts about her.
+Right next to me, the brunette was blushing badly, her brown eyes flirtatiously glancing at all of the adults arrayed around her in the pool, knowing we were thinking very perverted thoughts about her.

  Trixie saw Vivian's defensive grin, and wanted to prove her point.
 "Go ahead, Viv," said the woman, "just try -- name each of the men you've fucked at parties with me -- I know them, I think -- bet you can't even name all of them!"